Skip to Content

 © Francesco Veronesi (Flickr)

 The Pink-headed Warbler is a small bird found in the southeastern and central highlands of Chiapas and the southwestern highlands of Guatemala.
-It measures 12.5 to 13.5 centimeters (4.9 to 5.3 inches) in length and weighs 10 grams (0.35 ounces).
+It measures around 5 inches in length and weighs 0.35 ounces.

 Both males and females look similar, though females are overall slightly duller.
 Adults are primarily red and have silvery-pink chests and heads.
 It is a common resident of semi-humid to humid pine-evergreen, pine-oak, and evergreen forests, at altitudes ranging from 1,800 to 3,500 meters above sea level.